Estimated Reading Time: 15 mins

 Image by rawpixel.com on freepik

-I may be mentally stronger than I use to be but this September 2024, PMDD was still able to bring me to my knees – so to speak.
+I may be mentally stronger than I was but this September 2024, PMDD was still able to bring me to my knees so to speak.

-My shared experience is to remind the world that there are countless women living this experience on a rotating monthly basis for up to 2 weeks each time.
+My shared experience is to remind the world that there are countless women living this experience on a rotating monthly basis.

-I consider myself an empowered individual with an extremely disciplined lifestyle but every now and again, the condition still tears me apart.
+I consider myself an empowered individual with an extremely disciplined lifestyle but even then, the condition still manages to tear me apart on occasion.

 Image by Cottonbro studio on pexels